sdimakis/summeR-bootcamp-2023/content/authors/admin/_index.md

 - Visitors
 ---

-# UO R Bootcamp 2022
+# UO R Bootcamp 2023

 <br>

-Welcome to the 5th annual UO R Bootcamp hosted by the [Department of Psychology](https://psychology.uoregon.edu/) at the [University of Oregon](https://www.uoregon.edu).
-If you have any questions or concerns, please contact [Cameron S. Kay](https://cameronstuartkay.com)---the 2022 bootcamp coordinator---at [ckay@uoregon.edu](mailto:ckay@uoregon.edu).
+Welcome to the 6th annual UO R Bootcamp hosted by the [Department of Psychology](https://psychology.uoregon.edu/) at the [University of Oregon](https://www.uoregon.edu).
+If you have any questions or concerns, please contact Sarah Dimakis---the 2023 bootcamp coordinator---at [sdimakis@uoregon.edu](mailto:sdimakis@uoregon.edu).

 This website contains all of the details and materials for the UO R Bootcamp, along with resources for further learning and practice.
 The materials shared here are free and open source and may be shared and adapted under the [Creative Commons License](https://creativecommons.org/licenses/by/4.0/).